 - Simply line the planting hole with wire mesh (“hardware cloth”) for added protection.
 Some gardeners have discovered that burying the bulbs in a handful of sharp, broken rock deters squirrels.
 This could also aid in better drainage.

-- When planting a large number of bulbs, gardeners use chicken wire to protect the soil.
+- When planting many bulbs, gardeners use chicken wire to protect the soil.
 Locate one-inch mesh and lay it beneath and on top of the bulbs.
 Plants can grow through the wires, but squirrels cannot reach the bulbs.

-- Cover the surface of the bed with black plastic netting, which is both undetectable and affordable, to offer an extra layer of protection.
+- Cover the bed’s surface with black plastic netting, which is both undetectable and affordable, to offer an extra layer of protection.

 - Leave papery bits of bulb detritus in or on the soil to announce your freshly excavated bulbs.
 Clean up your act, or better yet, avoid leaving your bulbs on the ground when digging holes for them—squirrels will scent their favorite and run over.